zhanyanjie6796/qtAzToSrt_v3/README.md

 The core of the program is to connect to Microsoft Azure, upload audio files to obtain word level time stamps (WLTS), then separate the original results with commas, and use python's string similarity comparison suite to find the best combined word.
 The time stamp period of the group, and then the corresponding subtitles are generated.

 This program is a GUI graphical interface conversion subtitle tool written in python.
 After clicking the [Convert Subtitles] button, the program will determine whether it is a .wav audio file.
 If it is, upload it directly to Azure + convert subtitles.
 If not, convert the file first.
 Use the Pydub package to convert the video file to a .wav audio file and upload the Azure + converted subtitles.
-The Pydub package relies on FFmpeg as described above.
+The Pydub package relies on FFmpeg as described above.If you do not enter the Azure Key / Region when the program is executed, you can only test the function of video conversion to extract audio wav.

 - [main.py]: The main program.
 Write the main program of each function on the graphical interface.
 - [Ui_win.py]: Graphical interface.
 VS code cooperates with qt design to generate.